Trumpet Mouthpiece Guide

 Mouthpiece Case

 Over time you may find yourself with more than one mouthpiece.
 Keeping them protected from each other and more importantly, from dinging your horn is a must.
 This tough nylon case has soft, individual pockets to hold your mouthpieces from damaging each other.
 It has a zippered outer pocket too.
 This Protec case has soft sleeves for 4 mouthpieces.
+I purchased one (not sponsored) and here’s a quick review:

 Thanks for playing along !